ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 - Can delete any content (drafts or published).

 ## WYSIWYG
 *WYSIWYG* is an acronym for *What You See Is What You Get*, used in computing to describe a method in which content is edited and formatted by interacting with an interface that closely resembles the final product.
+[Read more about WYSIWYG](wysiwyg-editor.md).